viveknapit/viveknapit/README.md

 - 🌱 I’m currently learning java langauge
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me contact on linkedin through https://www.linkedin.com/in/viveknapit/
+- 📫 or folloe me on instagram  https://www.instagram.com/viveknapit1/

 <!---
 viveknapit/viveknapit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.